learnwithparam/website/content/blog/error-handling-in-react-hooks/index.md

 Next steps in our series,

 - Refactoring the code to separate components

+It can be extended further with

-- Talk more on state management
+- talk more on state management
+- styling with emotion or styled components
-- and many more with styling and testing
+- and testing with jest

 Hope this series help you to build your next big react app 😅.
 Stay tuned for the next parts of the series 🤗